-meal and rest period premiums, or were not paid for all hours worked, DEFENDANTS also failed to provide PLAINTIFF and other CALIFORNIA CLASS Members with complete and accurate wage statements which failed to show, among other things, the total hours worked and all applicable hourly rates in effect during the pay period and the corresponding amount of time worked at each hourly rate, and correct rates of pay for penalty payments or missed meal and rest periods.
-Further, from time to time, DEFENDANTS included meal period premium hours into the computation of total hours worked for purposes of Cal.
+to provide PLAINTIFF and other CALIFORNIA CLASS Members with complete and accurate wage statements which failed to show, among other things, the total hours worked and all applicable hourly rates in effect during the pay period and the corresponding amount of time worked at each hourly rate, and correct rates of pay for penalty payments or missed meal and rest periods.
+Further, from time to time, DEFENDANTS included Paid Time Off ("PTO") and Holiday hours into the computation of total hours worked for purposes of Cal.
 Lab.
-Code § 226(a)(2), notwithstanding the fact that meal period premium hours are not considered hours worked.
+Code § 226(a)(2), notwithstanding the fact that PTO and Holiday hours are not considered hours worked.
+DEFENDANTS' inclusion of PTO and Holiday hours into the total hours worked in itemized meal and rest period premiums, or were not paid for all hours worked, DEFENDANTS also failed

-CALIFORNIA CLASS Members missed meal and rest breaks, or were paid inaccurate missed
+CALIFORNIA CLASS Members missed meal and rest breaks, or were paid inaccurate missed wage statements issued to PLAINTIFF and other CALIFORNIA CLASS Members violates Cal.

-From time to time during the CLASS PERIOD, when PLAINTIFF and other wage statements issued to PLAINTIFF and other CALIFORNIA CLASS Members violates Cal.
+From time to time during the CLASS PERIOD, when PLAINTIFF and other